fbab/cdli-gh.github.io/pages/annotations.md

 #### Conll-like fields for annotation
 	# ID	FORM	SEGM	XPOSTAG	HEAD	DEPREL	MISC
-ID: o.col1.1.1
+ID: all information about the surface, column, line and token (o.col1.1.1;  o.1.1 if there is no column) Only the column number is optional.
 FROM: token from text, atf transliteration
-SEGM: normalized form of the token, inclusing part of speech and named entity tag (GN.ABL)
+SEGM: normalized form of the token
-XPOSTAG: ORACC ETCSRI morphological tags based on the segmentation
+XPOSTAG: ORACC ETCSRI morphological tags based on the segmentation and using POS tag or named entity tag instead of "STEM" for the stem (eg.: GN.ABL)
 HEAD: id of token that is the verb for which this token is a subject of object
-DEPREL: relationship with verb as subject, direct object or indirect object (nsubj/dobj/iobj)
+DEPREL: relationship with verb as subject, direct object or indirect object (nsbj/dobj/iobj)
 MISC: semantic role of this word eg. "seller"

 #### CoNLL-U fields with processed data
 	#ID	FORM	LEMMA	UPOSTAG	XPOSTAG	FEATS	HEAD	DEPREL	DEPS	MISC

-LEMMA:
+LEMMA: Lemma to which the token should be associated
-UPOSTAG:
+UPOSTAG: Universal dependencies part of speech tag, based on a mapping between the ETCRSI POS and the UD POS
-FEATS:
+FEATS: Unimorph tags, in order of morpheme appearance
-DEPS:
+DEPS: will not be used at this time

 ### Editors